Double degree program

 Also on the JGU campus is the Institute of Molecular Biology (IMB), a center of excellence in the life sciences founded in 2011 and funded by the Boehringer Ingelheim Foundation and the State of Rhineland-Palatinate.
 The IMB focuses on innovative research fields of modern biology such as epigenetics and developmental biology.

-There is also close cooperation with the University Medical Center (FB04), the Department of Chemistry, Pharmacy and Earth Sciences (FB09), the Department of Physics, Mathematics and Computer Science (FB08) as well as with the Max Planck Institute for Polymer Research (MPIP) and the Max Planck Institute for Chemistry (MPIC).
+There is also close cooperation with the University Medical Center (FB04), the Faculty of Chemistry, Pharmacy and Earth Sciences (FB09), the Faculty of Physics, Mathematics and Computer Science (FB08) as well as with the Max Planck Institute for Polymer Research (MPIP) and the Max Planck Institute for Chemistry (MPIC).